oyvholm/utils/README.md

 specified in `~/.git-dangling-banned`, and this command will delete them.

+#### git-delete-old-branches

+Delete obsolete Git branches locally and from all remotes.
+For each branch, display a `git diff --stat` against all local and remote branches with this name, a simplified `git log --graph`, and finally a `git log` with patch against all branches.
+Display this in less(1), and ask if all branches with this name should be deleted.

+The following responses are valid:

+- **y** - Delete all branches with this name locally and from all remotes and mark it as garbage.
+- **n** - Don't delete the branch.
+If `-o`/`--once` is used later, files marked with `n` will not be checked.
+- **d** - Mark branch as "don't know", to be perused later.
+- **q** - Exit the program.

+The answers can also be stored in an SQLite database to automate subsequent runs.

 #### git-delrembr

 Delete all remote and local branches specified on the command line.